camelinaction/camelinaction2/chapter4/bean/README.md

 Chapter 4 - bean
 ----------------

-This directory holds several examples how to call Java Beans from Camel
+This directory holds examples how to call Java Beans from Camel

 ### 4.1.2 - A Camel route using a Processor to invoke HelloBean